Z-Hub/kopano-apps/kopano-core/appcenter/README_UPDATE.md

 ### Changes in Kopano Core 8.6.2 and Kopano4UCS 1.4.5

+**Important:** This App update contains a security fix for kopano-server.
+After the update is installed, **manual user interaction may be required** if the kopano-server service is not running and users cannot connect.
+For more information on how to fix this issue, please read and follow the [Kopano upgrade documentation](https://kopano.com/releases/kopanocore-8-5-7/)

 * Replace Debian 9 packages with packages specifically built for Univention 4.3
 * add IMAP service to host to route network internal smtp traffic
 * update repo definitions for Univention 4.3 repository